Terms and Conditions

 14.1.
 Storage of timber

-It is the responsibility of the buyer to ensure that the goods are stored correctly as our timber is kiln dried, e.g., not in an outbuilding such as a garage or shed or where temperatures and relative humidity may be subject to fluctuations.
+It is the responsibility of the consumer to ensure that the goods are stored correctly e.g., not in an outbuilding such as a garage or shed or where temperatures and relative humidity may be subject to fluctuations.

 14.2.
 Application of timber

-The seller will not be responsible for any misuse or incorrect installation methods.
-Any advice given by the seller is for guidance only.
+The trader will not be responsible for any misuse or incorrect installation methods.
+Any advice given by the trader is for guidance only.

 14.3.
 Illustrations and samples

-The seller supplies natural products.
+The trader supplies natural products.
 Illustrations/images and samples cannot convey the variation in grain, colour, tone and natural defects.
-It is the responsibility of the buyer to ensure that they are fully aware of the appearance and nature of any goods ordered.
+It is the responsibility of the consumer to ensure that they are fully aware of the appearance and nature of any goods ordered.

 Temperature and humidity are critical factors.
 All timber materials which are dried to a specific moisture content in accordance with British and European Standards must be stored in conditions relative to the to the standards code, details of which are available on request.